Skip to content

 Common_snipe__14

 The common snipe is a small, stocky wader bird native to the Old World.
-This species is a shorebird, found in wetlands, marshes, and other wetland areas.
-The bird is approximately 25-30 cm in length and has a wingspan of around 40 cm.
+This species is a shorebird in wetlands, marshes, and other wetland areas.
+The bird is approximately 25-30 cm long and has a wingspan of around 40 cm.

 It has mottled brown and grey plumage, which provides camouflage against the ground and vegetation.
 The bill is long and thin, and the legs are long and brown.
 The common snipe feeds on insects, larvae, worms, and other invertebrates.

-It forages by probing in mud and wet soil with its bill, and can also fly to catch insects in the air.
-The bird is migratory, and breeds in temperate regions of Europe and Asia, as well as in parts of Africa.
+It forages by probing in mud and wet soil with its bill and can fly to catch insects in the air.
+The bird is migratory and breeds in temperate regions of Europe and Asia and parts of Africa.

 The population of this species is currently stable, but it is threatened by habitat destruction, pollution, and hunting.
 Conservation efforts are needed to ensure the survival of this species in the future.